Blake Wesley (basketball): Professional career

-San Antonio Spurs (2022−present)
+San Antonio Spurs (2022–2025)

 On June 23, 2022, Wesley was selected with the 25th pick in the 2022 NBA draft by the San Antonio Spurs.
 Wesley joined the Spurs' 2022 NBA Summer League roster.
 In his Summer League debut, Wesley scored twenty points and five assists in a 90–99 loss against the Cleveland Cavaliers.
-On July 5, 2022, Wesley signed a rookie-scale contract with the Spurs.
-Wesley made his NBA debut on October 28, 2022, scoring 10 points and 4 assists in a 129–124 win against the Chicago Bulls.
+On July 5, Wesley signed a rookie-scale contract with the Spurs.
+Wesley made his NBA debut on October 28, scoring 10 points and 4 assists in a 129–124 win against the Chicago Bulls.
 Two days later, in his second career game, Wesley tore his left MCL when he collided with Jaden McDaniels during the second quarter.
-Wesley was assigned to the Austin Spurs on December 16, and returned to game action less than 7 weeks after his injury, scoring 12 points in a 112–102 loss to the Capitanes de Ciudad de México on December 16.
+Wesley was assigned to the Austin Spurs on December 16, and returned to game action less than 7 weeks after his injury, scoring 12 points in a 112–102 loss to the Capitanes de la Ciudad de México on December 16.

+Portland Trail Blazers (2025–present)

+On July 9, 2025, Wesley was traded to the Washington Wizards.
+On July 19, Wesley was waived by the Wizards after agreeing to a buyout.
+On July 22, Wesley signed with the Portland Trail Blazers.
+On November 3, 2025, Wesley suffered a fracture to the fifth metatarsal of his right foot during a game against the Denver Nuggets.